Element Query

 query_selector

 Find the first element matching a selector in the React Fiber tree.
-Returns UID, type, and measurement (position + size).
+Returns compact text with UID, type, and position (pageX, pageY, width, height).

 Parameters